 What is Tennis Elbow?

 Tennis elbow, or lateral epicondylitis, is a painful condition affecting the tendons that connect your elbow to your forearm causing elbow pain.
 Lateral epicondylitis is also referred to as wrist extensor tendonitis.

-Tennis elbow is a form of tendinitis, stemming from repetitive gripping motion in the forearm.
+Tennis elbow is a form of tendonitis, stemming from repetitive gripping motion in the forearm.
 Over time, the tendons, located at the end of your wrist-extending muscle, develop tiny tears and become inflamed.
 Among the extensor tendons affected by lateral epicondylitis, the extensor carpi radialis brevis is most commonly identified as the injured tendon.
 Another condition called golfer’s elbow, which affects the tendons on the inside of the elbow, is similar to tennis elbow.

 The inflammation causes pain, especially when you try to grasp or lift objects.
-Without treatment, the pain can become chronic, and keep you from working and doing the activities you love.
+Without treatment, the elbow pain can become chronic, and keep you from working and doing the daily activities you love.

 Causes of Tennis Elbow